laravel/laravel/readme.md

 4. Run `composer install`.
 This installs all of Laravel's dependencies.
 5. Run `php artisan key:generate`.
 This generates a secure cipher key for encrypting your data.
 6. Run `mv .env.example .env`.
 This enables your env files to set your app into local mode.
 5. Run `php artisan serve`.
 This serves your application to the browser.
+You can also use Homestead, LAMP, WAMP, etc.
-6. In a new tab/window, run `npm run dev` in the same directory.
+6. In a new tab/window, run `npm run watch` in the same directory.
 This compiles your Vue resources, and automaticly runs whenever you save a file!
+You can also use `nmp run build` to do a one-time build of your javascript assets.
 7. *Hack something great!*

 ## Roadmap